Sambruk/Open-Accounts-Payable/_posts/2016-09-02-terminology.md

 date: 2016-09-02 17:31:01
 order: 4
 ---
-Software developers are the target for the technical documentation of this project.
+The intended target for the technical documentation of this project is software developers.
 The text does however contain quite a bit of terms from the world of accounting, which might be unfamiliar to some.
 Therefor we've authored this small introduction to the subject.

 ## Dictionary